 One of those is the Ekisaakaate kya Nnabagereka for International Schools and diaspora mentorship camp.
 Normally a two weeks-long, in-person event filled with activities such as sports, counselling, heritage, entertainment and so much more.

-This year however the camp was instead held virtually from the August 17th to 21st.
+This year however the camp was instead held virtually from the August 17th to 21st, a first for NDF.
 Participants were availed with over three hours of content that was uploaded per day.
 Topics ranged from Heritage to Cultural outfits, Obuntubulamu, Yoga, Fitness, and Preparation of local delicacies, life as a teenager, basic Luganda, contemporary meals, cultural dances and personal presentation.

 The Foundation Manager, Andrew Adrian Mukiibi in his introductory speech said that the camp was aimed at encouraging participants to appreciate their roots and language while juxtaposing it with their day to day life; indeed what a way to do it